U.S., Turkey weigh which Syrian rebels to support in border area

 Robert Ford, a former U.S. ambassador to Syria, said Turkey would likely have the greater say on security arrangements in the zone near its border, partly because of its proximity.

-Ford, now at the Middle East Institute, said Washington will not work with Nusra Front, an al Qaeda-linked group that is part of a coalition that he said has received Turkish backing.
+Ford, now at the Middle East Institute, said Washington will not work with Nusra Front.
 But as for less hardline Islamist groups, “I guess the administration can live with that,” he said.

 One group Turkey is not expected to welcome into the zone are the Kurdish YPG militia, which has pushed back Islamic State with the help of U.S.-led air strikes in northern Syria.